alfmunny/Computer-Science-Notes/algorithms-4th/2-Sorting.md

 ### Heapsort

-1.  delMax to get the max value, put it to the end
+1.  exchange the maximum value(top one) to the end
 2.  reheapify
 3.  repeat until the heap is empty